For details about how I compiled the list and to view numbers 185 – 161, scroll to the bottom of the page.

 151. Feelings, Feelings (May), released 2011

-From the News Of The World sessions, this song didn’t make it through the weeding process and at roughly two minutes’ duration obviously remained unfinished and unpolished.
+From the News Of The World sessions, this song didn’t make it through the weeding process to the final album cut, and at roughly two minutes’ duration it obviously remained unfinished and unpolished.
 It’s upbeat, rocky feel is reminiscent of It’s Late and the latter part of the BBC session version of Spread Your Wings from the same period.

 150. The Invisible Man (Queen), The Miracle, 1989

 One of Queen’s more ‘humorous’ pieces, it certainly has an infectious bassline and nice guitar from Brian – though, take away the various aural flourishes and it’s not immediately obvious what else.
-Many people will doubtless disagree but it’s also one of their less likeable, ‘thematic’ videos.
+Many people will doubtless disagree but it’s also one of their less likeable, ‘thematic’ videos: as with anything using technology as a central reference (in this case, video games), it quickly dates.

 149. Sleeping On The Sidewalk (May), News Of The World, 1977

 In a sign of things to come, much of this blues-y piece was apparently recorded in a single take.
 Like many of Brian’s lyrics, he is wrestling with the price of fame and success – though with more humour that is typical in his songs.
-The live version from the News Of The World tour, released in 2017 with Freddie on vocal, was an unexpected delight.
+The live version from the News Of The World tour, released in 2017 with Freddie on vocal, was an unexpected delight on its release: one wonders where it was placed in the set during its (very) limited run.

 148. One Year Of Love (Deacon), A Kind Of Magic, 1986